goharbor/harbor/SECURITY.md

 The Security Team will also publish any mitigating steps users can take until the fix can be applied to their Harbor instances.
 Harbor distributors will handle creating and publishing their own security advisories.

 ## Mailing lists
-- Use cncf-harbor-security@lists.cncf.io to reach the Harbor Security Team about the distributors list, for example to request membership or to report a breach of the Embargo Policy.
+- Use cncf-harbor-security@lists.cncf.io to reach the Harbor Security Team.
 Do not use it to report vulnerabilities; use [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new) instead.
-- Join cncf-harbor-distributors-announce@lists.cncf.io for early private information and vulnerability disclosure.
-Early disclosure may include mitigating steps and additional information on security patch releases.
-See below for information on how Harbor distributors or vendors can apply to join this list.

 ## Early Disclosure to Harbor Distributors List
 This private list is intended to be used primarily to provide actionable information to multiple distributor projects at once.
 This list is not intended to inform individuals about security issues.